yantrik-patel/My-Introduction/README.md

 # My-Introduction
 This is the introduction about myself.
-I am actively looking for opportunities in Data Analyst or ML Engineer roles.
+I am actively looking for opportunities in Data Analyst, Business Intelligence Analyst or ML Engineer roles.

 I was born and raised in Gujarat, India.